indierawk2k2/PowerToys-1/specs/GIF Maker Spec.md

 - Record
   - Choosing this option closes the GIF Maker window and displays a record button.
-  - It records user's entire screen when they click the record button
+  - When they click the record button, it starts a brief countdown.
+Once the countdown concludes, it records the user's entire screen.
   - User clicks the stop button to end the recording
 - Open
   - If the user clicks 'Open', the mini File Explorer window opens for the user to select a video.